Explore health content from A to Z.

 An ICD (implantable cardioverter defibrillator) is a device that treats fast heart rhythms when they become life-threatening.

-Cardiac resynchronization therapy (CRT) is a treatment that stimulates the heart’s lower chambers (ventricles) so their contractions are more efficient.
-So, more blood is pumped with each beat.
-This therapy is delivered by either a pacemaker or an ICD.
+Cardiac resynchronization therapy (CRT) is a treatment that stimulates the heart’s lower chambers (ventricles) so their contractions are more efficient, pumping more blood with each beat.
+This therapy is delivered by a pacemaker.

 For a few people who are very sick, a heart transplant may be an option.
 A heart transplant is very serious and not an option for all patients.
 Your doctor can tell you more.